 # hammer compute-resource create --name "My_EC2" --provider "EC2" \ --description "Amazon EC2 Public Cloud` --user "user_name" \ --password "secret_key" --region "us-east-1" --locations "New York" \ --organizations "My_Organization"

-11.3.
-Using an HTTP Smart Proxy with Compute Resources
+12.3.
+Using an HTTP Proxy with Compute Resources

-However, if you configure a proxy for Satellite in Administer > Settings, and then add a proxy for your compute resource, the proxy that you define in Administer > Settings takes precedence.
+However, if you configure an HTTP proxy for Satellite in Administer > Settings, and then add another HTTP proxy for your compute resource, the HTTP proxy that you define in Administer > Settings takes precedence.

-- In the Satellite web UI, navigate to Infrastructure > HTTP Capsules, and select New HTTP Proxy.
+- In the Satellite web UI, navigate to Infrastructure > HTTP Proxies, and select New HTTP Proxy.

-- In the Name field, enter a name for the proxy.
+- In the Name field, enter a name for the HTTP proxy.

-- In the URL field, enter the URL for the proxy, including the port number.
+- In the URL field, enter the URL for the HTTP proxy, including the port number.

-- Optional: Enter a username and password to authenticate to the proxy, if your proxy requires authentication.
+- Optional: Enter a username and password to authenticate, if the HTTP proxy requires authentication.

-- Click Test Connection to ensure that you can connect to the proxy from Satellite.
+- Click Test Connection to ensure that you can connect to the HTTP proxy from Satellite.

 - Click the Locations tab and add a location.